RahulBendre1/legacy-ml-python/README.md

 15  Keeping Time, Scheduling Tasks, and Lauching Programs   335 16  Sending Email and Text Messages     361
 17  Manipulating Images            387
+18  Controlling the Keyboard and Mouse with GUI Automation  413 A   Installing Third-Party Modules      441